Nvreformat/ese-pedidos/README.md

 ### Restaurant Fees
 My idea for monetizing this project was to charge restaurants a small fee (say 5%) on every order.
 At the end of every month I would go personally to each restaurant to collect the fees that were charged.\
 Every restaurant has a stats page where they can see how much fees they have to pay.
-They also have a record of all the orders they had, allowing them to check their balances.
+They also have a record of all the orders they had, allowing them to check their if the fees actually match the orders.

 # Frameworks Used